 In order to optimize IT infrastructure, you need to make sure it’s highly available.
 No business welcomes downtime for their critical services and applications.
 Today, more than ever, high availability is increasingly important to businesses of all sizes.
 Because of this, we designed our Managed Private Cloud solution from top to bottom for high availability.

 This is particularly important in three major areas:

 - Unplanned downtime: Failures can happen with any technology infrastructure, but the important part is getting back up.
 Hardware replacement is great, but that takes time.
 VMware allows for a quick recovery from outages—just a simple reboot.

 - Planned downtime: In order to maintain rapid scalability, we design our systems with the extra capacity to handle maintenance and upgrades.
 That means we can keep everything up to date and working now and in the future without any downtime.

 - Emergency patching: Sometimes you can’t wait for an upgrade.
 Hardware vulnerabilities like Spectre and Meltdown are becoming more common and no hardware is guaranteed to be immune.
-With VMware’s flexibility, we can deploy those patches with minimal impact to your critical systems.
+With VMware’s flexibility, we can deploy those patches with minimal impact on your critical systems.